 Ask and you shall receive.

-An unnamed whistleblower has blown the lid off of what parents are calling an affront to public education, and the information gleaned since has unraveled a tangled web of what appears to be conflicting statements and penny-pinching measures aimed at reducing costs at the expense of the town’s most vulnerable children, sources said.
+An unnamed whistleblower has blown the lid off of what parents are calling an affront to public education, and information gleaned since costs at the expense of the town’s most vulnerable children, sources have said.

-Before getting the memo through the tipster, parents tried to obtain a copy but were stonewalled by Dr. Stephen Falcone, schools superintendent, sources said.
+Before getting the memo through the tipster, parents tried to obtain a copy but Steve Falcone, schools superintendent, did not respond to their requests, sources said.
 They tried obtaining the memo through other channels and again were told the memo did not exist.
-They filed a Freedom of Information request to obtain all correspondence related to special education program changes and the memo was left out.
+They filed a Freedom of Information request to obtain all correspondence related to special education program changes and the memo was omitted.

-After experiencing what some have considered “extreme” and “unnecessary” IEP changes, some parents have placed their children in private school, despite at a cost that could be overwhelming to some.
+After experiencing what some have considered “extreme” and “unnecessary” IEP changes, some parents have placed their children in private schools, despite at a cost that could be overwhelming to some.